jmalabed/Administrator-Front-End/README.md

 You attend your meeting, and then head home before work traffic picks up in the afternoon.

-The Office Culture handles all of this typical administrative functionality, but also integrates COVID-19 notifications to people that were present in the building at the same time as the reported person was.
+The Administrator handles all of this typical administrative functionality, but also integrates COVID-19 notifications to people that were present in the building at the same time as the reported person was.

 ### Index